h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

     kinit <your_user_name>

-Put Hive JDBC client jar on the hadoop class path.
+Put Hive JDBC client JAR on the Hadoop class-path.

 .. code:: bash